SAP-samples/cloud-extension-html5-sample/README.md

 # Managed HTML5 Application Sample
+SAP Cloud Platform enables you to access and run HTML5 Applications in a cloud environment without the need to maintain your own runtime infrastructure.

+HTML5 Applications consist of static content that runs on a browser.
+Then you develop your applications - either in SAP Business Application Studio, or in your own IDE (integrated development environment) - and deploy them to the HTML5 Application Repository.

+Depending on your backend application setup, you either configure the destinations during development, or define them after deploying the application.
+Finally, to consume the applications, you can create a site in SAP Cloud Platform Portal, build the URL, and define custom domains.

+For more information, please refer [here](https://help.sap.com/viewer/29badeeee3684338b2e870139bdc4d86/Cloud/en-US/c1b9d6facfc942e3bca664ae06387e9b.html)

 ## Build custom Fiori User Experience
 The objective of this reference application is to showcase the ease of building custom frontends for SAP applications – Bring the ease of use of HTML5 Application on SAP Cloud Platfrom Neo Environment to the Multi-Cloud environment.